 You know Maa appeared in my dream last night.
 She always sat outside on the parapet of our bungalow every evening, it was her favourite place to wait for dad when he was expected home from shooting.
 Strange, that I should dream of her in that spot last night as if she was waiting to take him home.Priya Dutt

-(Bhawana Somaaya has been writing on cinema for 30 years and is the author of 12 books.
+(Bhawana Somaaya has been writing on cinema for over 30 years and is the author of 12 books.
 Twitter- @bhawanasomaaya)